 If you are launching a product or service, getting it off to the strongest start possible will be at the top of your short-term objectives.
 Think about the marketing strategy you want to have in place and see if you can find any others who have used it to see how successful they’ve been.
 Would people like the name of the service or product?
 The way it looks?
 What about the logo?
 Having everything laid out before you will go a long way to helping that the launch of a new product, service, or business has the most chance for success.

 Competitor analysis also works the other way – if you are offering something they are not, it may be an opportunity to develop this offering further and amplify your unique offering through some simple marketing.
+If you have a product that you know is in great demand, that should be enough?
+However, the truth is that having a fantastic product or service is not a guarantee of success without first understanding why you offer this product and to who you are offering it.

 As part of any market research, looking into what your competitors are doing is often an excellent place to start.
 By checking them out, you can spot potential opportunities or gaps in your service that you can fill.
 For example, they may be offering specific promotions or sales that you hadn’t considered or have a better online presence.